CartoDB/academy/_app/_intermediate-design/01-which-kind-of-map-should-i-make.md

 ![line_layer](/img/course6/lesson1/line_layer.png)

 You may notice a pop-up in the lower left that has suggestions for other types of maps.
-This is part of our [One-Click Mapping feature.](http://blog.cartodb.com/one-click-mapping/) The algorithm that runs behind that pop-up uses many of the same rules-of-thumb we are listing in this lesson.
+This is the [Analyzing your Dataset feature.](http://docs.cartodb.com/cartodb-editor/datasets/#analyzing-your-dataset) The algorithm that runs behind that pop-up uses many of the same rules-of-thumb we are listing in this lesson.

 ![one_click_popup](/img/course6/lesson1/popup.png)